-Project Title Draft EIAR for the Proposed new Heuningspruit 50MW PV Solar Facility and Storage, Near Koppies, Free State Province.
-Purpose of the EIAR Phase The EIAR is based on the outcomes of the Scoping Phase and provice of specialist studies that have been conducted, the alternative considered, as well as the PPP that has been undertaken at various main objectives of the EIAR Process in terms of the 2017 NEMA EIA (GN R326) are as follows: The Objectives of the EIA Phase is to: Determine the policy and legislative context within which located and note how the proposed activity complies with a to the policy and legislative context; Describe the need and desirability of the proposed activity, need and desirability of the activity in the context of the location; Identify the location of the development footprint within the site based on an impact and ranking process of all the development footprint alternatives focusing on the group physical, biological, social, economic, heritage and culture the environment; Determine the nature, significance, consequence, extent, probability of the impacts occurring to inform identifical alternatives; and the degree to which these impacts (a) can (b) may cause irreplaceable loss of resources, and (c) can managed or mitigated; Identify the most ideal location for the activity within the pased on the lowest level of environmental sensitivity identificassessment; Identify assess, and rank the impacts the activity will im preferred location through the life of the activity; Identify suitable measures to avoid, manage or mitigatin impacts; Identify residual risks that need to be managed and monito The Draft EIAR is made available to all stakeholders for a 30-day review period.
-Report Prepared for Contrarians Capital (Pty) Ltd Report written by CRRENEWABLES Pty Ltd Date of Report March 2023 Author Cate Rapudi SACNASP Ref No: 200002/04 / EAPASA Ref No: 2021/3313 Reviewed by Nolwazi Lomalangeni Dlamini EAPASA Ref No: 2022/5249 CRRENEWABLES Ref No SR23/01 DESTEA Reference number / NEAS Reference Number ROIGIGING HUIIDGI 1017211900001072020
+Project Title EIAR for the Proposed new Heuningspruit 50MW PV Solar Facility and Storage, Near Koppies, Free State Province.
+Purpose of the EIAR Phase The EIAR is based on the outcomes of the Scoping Phase and provides the results of specialist studies that have been conducted, the alternatives that are considered, as well as the PPP that has been undertaken at various phases.
+The main objectives of the EIAR Process in terms of the 2017 NEMA EIA Regulations (GN R326) are as follows: The Objectives of the EIA Phase is to: Determine the policy and legislative context within which the activity is located and note how the proposed activity complies with and responds to the policy and legislative context; Describe the need and desirability of the proposed activity, including the need and desirability of the activity in the context of the preferred location; Identify the location of the development footprint within the preferred site based on an impact and risk assessment process inclusive of cumulative impacts and a ranking process of all the identified development footprint alternatives focusing on the geographical, physical, biological, social, economic, heritage and cultural aspects of the environment; Determine the nature, significance, consequence, extent, duration and probability of the impacts occurring to inform identified preferred alternatives; and the degree to which these impacts (a) can be reversed; (b) may cause irreplaceable loss of resources, and (c) can be avoided, managed or mitigated; Identify the most ideal location for the activity within the preferred site based on the lowest level of environmental sensitivity identified during the assessment; Identify, assess, and rank the impacts the activity will impose on the preferred location through the life of the activity; Identify residual risks that need to be managed and monitored Report Prepared for Report written by Contrarians Capital (Pty) Ltd CRRENEWABLES Pty Ltd Date of Report August 2023 Author Cate Rapudi - SACNASP Ref No: 200002/04 / EAPASA Ref No: 2021/3313 Reviewed by Nolwazi Lomalangeni Dlamini EAPASA Ref No: 2022/5249 CRRENEWABLES Ref No SR23/01 DESTEA Reference number / NEAS Reference Number EMS/11(i),14,19,24(ii),28(ii),56(ii),1, 15,49b)(i)(cc),ee,12(b)(iv)/23/06 FSP/EIA/0000516/2023